TIit0/Tiit0/README.md

 I am Always looking for the next challenge to develop my skills, I am currently working between Guadalajara Jalisco Mexico, and San Diego California USA.
 I'm always looking to make coding buddies, shoot me a message or a follow!

-clean code is happy code!
+Clean code is happy code!

 ### 🧰 Languages and Tools